vorlif/xspreak/README.md

    # Example
    xspreak -f json -D ./ -p locale/ -k "i18n.TrN:1,1" --template-use-kv -t "templates/*.html"
    ```

+All of the above functions also apply to `localize.Key` and `localize.PluralKey`.

 5. Use [KeyLocalizer](https://pkg.go.dev/github.com/vorlif/spreak#KeyLocalizer) instead of Localizer in the code